lhorie/pinch.js/README.md

 ### `pinchchange`

-This event is similar to `pinchmove`, but its event data is relative to the values at pinch start PLUS the [CSS3 translate(), rotate() and scale() values](http://www.w3.org/TR/2012/WD-css3-transforms-20120911/#transform-functions) at the time.
+This event is similar to `pinchmove`, but its event data is relative to their respective values on `pinchstart` PLUS the [CSS3 translate(), rotate() and scale() values](http://www.w3.org/TR/2012/WD-css3-transforms-20120911/#transform-functions) at the time.

-This event makes it easy to create zoom and rotation functionality:
+This event makes it easy to create zoom and rotation functionality, without having to fumble with state machines and transformation matrices:

 ```javascript
 $("img").on({